jb55/kindlize/README.md

 Currently Kindlize only works with `astro-ph` posts on arXiv, but it could be easily adapted to other fields by adding related journal LaTeX style files.
-Let me know if you want to work on implementing Kindlize for fields outside of Astrophysics.
+Please let me know if you want to work on implementing Kindlize for fields outside of Astrophysics.

 Screenshots